MicrosoftDocs/azure-docs/articles/active-directory/cloud-infrastructure-entitlement-management/cloudknox-howto-create-rule.md

 ---

 # Create a rule in the Autopilot dashboard

+> [!IMPORTANT]
+> CloudKnox Permissions Management (CloudKnox) is currently in PREVIEW.
+> Some information relates to a prerelease product that may be substantially modified before it's released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.

-This article describes how to create a rule in the Microsoft CloudKnox Permissions Management (CloudKnox) **Autopilot** dashboard.
+This article describes how to create a rule in the CloudKnox Permissions Management (CloudKnox) **Autopilot** dashboard.

 > [!NOTE]
 > Only users with **Administrator** permissions can view and make changes on the Autopilot tab.
 If you don’t have these permissions, contact your system administrator.